Friday, June 22, 2012

 thanks to www.vasista india.com

-and improves defense mechanism of the body.
+and improves the defense mechanism of the body.

-It is an essential vitamin to improve eye sight
+It is an essential vitamin to improve eyesight

-Massaging the head with amla oil, induces sound sleep and
+Massaging the head with amla oil induces sound sleep and

 is good for hair. prevents premature graying of hair.

-Amla is powerful food for the brain.
+Amla is a powerful food for the brain.

 Studies show that Amla helps lower cholesterol